What is a home loan comparison rate?

 Does the comparison rate make a big difference?

-Yes, in many cases.
-As you can see from the table below, the comparison rate for a loan can reveal quite a difference in costs between two loans that have the same advertised interest rate.
+The comparison rate for a loan can reveal quite a difference in costs between two loans that have the same advertised interest rate.

 Where do you find the comparison rate?